ElaineArchbold/fullstack-milestone-project/README.md

 The contact form has been tested and user inputs are sent to the terminal.

 <h4 align="center">
 View the responsive design here:
   <a href="https://alioprints.s3-eu-west-1.amazonaws.com/media/images/responsive.png" target="_blank"><img src="https://alioprints.s3-eu-west-1.amazonaws.com/media/images/responsive.png" alt="Alio Prints Logo"/></a>
 </h4>

+### Manual Testing
+1. Home Page, Navbar and Footer:
+    -   Navbar and Footer Display: I checked the navbar and footer on different screen sizes using developer tools on Chrome, Firefox and Safari.
+The navbar collapses on mobile.
+The display and footer icons have been resized for different screen sizes using media queries and these media queries are working correctly across all sites.
+    -   Navbar and Footer Links: All navbar and footer links are working correctly.
+    -   Account Links: The Account links are working correctly.
+I checked the login, logout, profile, register and reset password functions, which are all working as they should.
+    -   Page Links: I checked site logo, 'View Gallery' and 'Get in Touch' links, and all links redirect to the correct URLs.
+    -   Scrolling Parallax: I checked the section sizes which have been resized for tablets and mobiles for better UX using media queries.
+The column and font sizes have been adjusted to suit different screen sizes also and these were all checked using developer tools on Chrome, Firefox and Safari.
+    -   Image Carousels: The carousel on section 4 is working correctly.
+On larger screens, it is a carousel with two sets of four images in a row which automatically scroll using JavaScript.
+The automatic scrolling and the 'next/previous' buttons are working.
+For small screens, this carousel does not appear, and a smaller one appears with one image at a time.
+The automatic scrolling and the 'next/previous' buttons are working.
+    -   Contact Form: I tried to submit an empty form and received errors that the form fields were required.
+I submitted form correctly and success message appears.
+    -   Search: Tested with a random keyword and was redirected to the 'All Products' page as per search views.

+2. Gallery:
+    -   Page Display: I checked that all media queries for better UX were working on different screen sizes using developer tools on Chrome, Firefox and Safari.
+    -   Header Links: I checked each header linked to that category's shop page.
+    -   Lightbox effect: I checked that on opening an image, it would appear in a lightbox with controls for next/previous image.
+I also checked that each image caption was display.

+3. Shop:
+    -   Page Display: I checked that all media queries for better UX were working on different screen sizes using developer tools on Chrome, Firefox and Safari.
+    -   Navbar Links: I checked the dropdown links for each category from the navbar.
+All links are working as they should.
+    -   Product Breadcrumbs: I checked the category breadcrumb links at the top of the page to ensure they all direct to the correct URL.
+    -   Add to Cart Function: I checked adding to cart by just clicking the 'Add' button, and also by entering a different integer in the quantity field, and this works correctly.
+If anything other than an integer is entered, an error message pops up requiring the user to enter a number.
+This is working as it should.
+    -   Scroll to Top Function: I tested the 'scroll to top' button which is activated once the user begins to scroll.
+This is working correctly.

+4. Cart:
+    -   Page Display: I checked that all media queries for better UX were working on different screen sizes using developer tools on Chrome, Firefox and Safari.
+    -   Amend Button: I tested entering text in the input field, and an error message pops up requiring the user to enter a number.
+This is working as it should.
+If you enter a different number to what is currently in the cart and click 'Amend', the quantity is amended as per user entry.
+    -   Remove Button: I tested that this button removes the item from the cart, and it does.
+    -   Go to Checkout Function: If you are not logged in, the checkout button is not visible.
+The user is instructed to login or register to go to checkout.
+I tested these buttons and functions and they are working as they should.
+Once the user has logged in or registered, a success message appears and the checkout button appears and they can continue.

+5. Checkout:
+    -   Page Display: I checked that all media queries for better UX were working on different screen sizes using developer tools on Chrome, Firefox and Safari.
+    -   Payment Form: I tested the payment form by submitting it incomplete (after filling in the card details below), and received an error.
+    -   Stripe Functionality: I tested a checkout using the Stripe testing card 4242 4242 4242 4242 with any ccv code, and any future date for the expiry.
+Once the payment for is complete and these card details are entered, the test charge goes through and a success message appears.
+On the Stripe dashboard, I can see the transaction and that there were no errors with it.

+6. 404
+    -   I tested adding to the URL with an URL not listed in the URL patterns, and it returned my custom 404 page.
+This page contains a link back to the Home page.

 ### Client stories testing: